webforj/webforj-docs/docs/advanced/error-handling.md

 title: Error Handling
 ---

-Error handling is a crucial aspect of developing robust web applications.
-In webforJ, error handling is designed to be flexible and customizable.
-This allows developers to handle exceptions in a way that best suits their app's needs.
+Error handling is a crucial aspect of developing robust web apps.
+In webforJ, error handling is designed to be flexible and customizable, allowing developers to handle exceptions in a way that best suits their app's needs.

-This article provides a detailed overview of how error handling works in webforJ applications.
-Exploring the core components involved, how to implement custom error handlers, and how to register them so that the framework can discover and utilize them.

 ## Overview

 In webforJ, error handling revolves around the `ErrorHandler` interface.
 This interface allows developers to define how their app should respond when exceptions occur during execution.
 By default, webforJ provides a `GlobalErrorHandler` that handles all exceptions in a generic way.
 However, developers can create custom error handlers for specific exceptions to provide more tailored responses.

-## How error handlers are discovered and used
+## Discovering and using error handlers

 webforJ uses Java's Service Provider Interface (SPI) to discover and load error handlers.